wi5nia/TechnicalCommunityContent/IoT/Azure IoT Suite Ascend+/README.md

 IN PROGRESS

-# Ascend+ Community Content - Azure IoT Suite#
+# Ascend+ Community Content - Azure IoT Suite #

 Each sub-folder provides content for one session.
+You may also see additional folders with materials that are shared between sessions.
+The sessions will refer to those folders.

 Each session presentation is intended to last around 45-minutes, allowing time for Q&A if desired.